turingschool/curriculum/source/projects/idea_box.markdown

 ```

 Refresh the browser and that line of text should appear.
 But what should our
 `POST /` path actually do?
-Let's chart some pseudocode.
+Let's write some pseudocode:

 ```ruby
 post '/' do